Naccio/CloudsJS/README.md

 <script src="clouds.min.js" type="module"></script>
 ```

-At this point, its features can be referenced within your own script using an [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) statement.

-There are **two** ways of using the module:
+The module's features can be referenced within your own script using an `import` statement and there are **two** sets of features that can be imported depending on the intended usage:
-- **Static usage**: exposes the basic functions for creating and rendering clouds, it is useful if you don't need animation or want to do it yourself;
+- **Static usage**: you want to access the basic functions for creating and rendering clouds, beacause you don't need animation or want to do it yourself;
-- **Animated usage**: provides a streamlined way of animating clouds on a canvas; it is the preferred way of using the module.
+- **Animated usage**: you need a streamlined way of animating clouds on a canvas, it is the preferred way of using the module.

 In the following sections we will see how both work, giving some examples that are taken from the `/example` folder of this repository, which can be seen live at this [link](https://www.naccio.net/clouds).